-Are your payroll policies and procedures up-to-date?
+Are your payroll system and procedures up-to-date?
 If you’re still using paper timesheets, you are probably losing a lot of money without realizing it.
 Automated time tracking will improve your payroll process.

-In a 2017 report by the National Small Business Association, 45 percent of small to medium-sized businesses use an outside payroll service to prepare their payroll.
+In a 2017 report by the National Small Business Association, 45 percent of small to medium-sized businesses use an outside payroll service to help manage payroll.
 The report showed that six percent spend more than 10 hours a month on payroll and another 40 percent do payroll for three to 10 hours per month.

 Research has shown that large projects completed by field workers (such as construction) typically take 20 percent longer to complete than estimated and can go up to 80 percent over budget.

 The findings, reported by McKinsey, show that organizations need to digitize to stay competitive.
 Relying on pen-and-paper to track time and manage projects has become outdated.

 When you do payroll manually, it increases your risks of multiple types of common payroll mistakes.

 Employee misclassification is a common occurrence that carries stiff penalties.
 As many as 30 percent or more of employers misclassify employees as contractors.

 Similarly, when you do manual payroll, you risk tax non-compliance.
 Payroll taxes make up nearly 72 percent of all revenue the IRS collects so it is important to stay on top of.

 Whether intentional or by accident, inaccurate records for hours worked results in inaccurate payroll.